xpressivecode/ogel/README.md

 3. Tests
 4. General regex cleanup.
 I'm terrible with regex and I'm sure there could be some fixes applied
 5. It would be nice to randomize the lorem ipsum that is generated
-6. Turn this into a npm module + grunt task (two separate projects where the task referneces the npm module)
+6. Turn this into a npm module + grunt task (two separate projects where the task references the npm module)

 ## Features